Print

 Instructions

 1. Put the olive oil and butter in a large saucepan or Dutch Oven over medium heat.
-Chop the bacon and add it to the saucepan.
+Add the chopped bacon to the saucepan.

-2. Finely dice the potatoes (1/4-inch cubes is great).
-Add the potatoes to the pot.
+2. Add the diced potatoes to the pot.
 Stir and cover.

 3. Pour the clam juice into a microwave-safe bowl and heat it in the microwave on high for 5 minutes.

-4. While the broth heats, finely chop the celery.
-Add it to the potatoes along with the salt.
+4. Add the celery to the potatoes along with the salt while the broth heats.
 Stir and cover.
-Peel and chop the onion.
-Add it to the pot with the potatoes.
-Stir and cover.
-Mince the garlic.
-Add the garlic along with the tomato paste and thyme.
+Add the chopped onion and garlic to the pot along with the tomato paste and thyme.
 Cook and stir for 30 seconds.

 5. Add the hot clam juice to the pot along with the diced tomatoes and the tabasco.
 Increase heat to high, cover and bring to a boil.
 Reduce heat to a simmer.